Regimental Cooking

 I pray that God my soul will take

-Eating, during the war, could be an on again/off again experience that ranged from the best food to be “borrowed” to days of coffee and hardtack.
+Eating, during the war, could be an on again/off again experience that ranged from the best food to be borrowed to days of coffee and hardtack.
 When on the march, non-spoiling items that could fit in your pack and eaten cold, or prepared with a minimal fuss, were the rule.
-Everyone knows hardtack, whose official designation was “hard bread” (and unofficial designation by Union troops, who discovered that it could spoil, was often on the order of “worm castles”), but food from home, sutler or commissary that was dried and light also went along.
-Some items in that category were variations on the pocket soup, instant coffee (coffee mixed with cream and sugar in a paste form to be dissolved in hot water), “desiccated potatoes” (sliced potatoes seasoned with pepper and dried - rather a thick version of the basis for things like Betty Crocker Scalloped potatoes, etc.) which were issued to prevent scurvy (not a successful endeavor based on medical grounds and, due to the fact that the pepper gave them such an unappetizing look when cooked, that most would not eat them in any case); and, following the lead of Napoleon (with enthusiastic support of Chicago meat packers) provided canned beef which was cheerfully referred to as “embalmed beef”.
+Everyone knows hardtack, whose official designation was hard bread (and unofficial designation by Union troops, who discovered that it could spoil, was often on the order of worm castles), but food from home, sutler or commissary that was dried and light also went along.
+Some items in that category were variations on the pocket soup, instant coffee (coffee mixed with cream and sugar in a paste form to be dissolved in hot water), desiccated potatoes (sliced potatoes seasoned with pepper and dried - rather a thick version of the basis for things like Betty Crocker Scalloped potatoes, etc.) which were issued to prevent scurvy (not a successful endeavor based on medical grounds and, due to the fact that the pepper gave them such an unappetizing look when cooked, that most would not eat them in any case); and, following the lead of Napoleon (with enthusiastic support of Chicago meat packers) provided canned beef which was cheerfully referred to as embalmed beef.

-Another dish often served to the troops was “Panda”, also known as “bully soup”.
+also known as bully soup.
 A recipe from around 1800 calls for:

-bread crumbs in a bowl with a glass of wine, rum or vinegar (to taste) stirred in with grated nutmeg, butter, sugar and spiced as one would wish.
-Then add boiling water.
-(The military version tended to be crushed hardtack, wine, water and ginger.)
+bread crumbs in a bowl with a glass of wine, rum or vinegar (to taste)